 Elephant in the Kanha

-A new beer for 2020, “Elephant in the Kanha” joins Khyber Pass and Would Be Kings in our Kipling themed cask aged trilogy.
+Released for sale in early 2020, “Elephant in the Kanha” joined Khyber Pass and Would Be Kings in our Kipling themed cask aged trilogy.

-“We’re very pleased with how it’s turned out.
+“We’re very pleased with Elephant in The Kanha.
 The sweetness is bold but not cloying and the Belma and Cashmere hops provide plenty of accompanying fruit – think tangerine and watermelon – with just enough bitterness to balance it all out.
 And the mouthfeel is smooth and full, thanks to the large dose of flaked and malted oats in the grist bill and the residual sugars left after fermentation.”

 Oakham’s Cask Aged beers command a lot of the brewing team’s care and attention and these award-winning beers prove that it’s time well spent!